dfyockey/demitile/README.md

 2. Select a key or key combination to use as the tiling key.

-	* Suggestions for a tiling key include the Menu key or one of the Windows or Super keys.
+	* Suggestions for a tiling key include the Menu key (for left-hand mousing), Ctrl+` (for right-hand mousing), or, if possible, one of the Windows or Super keys.
 However, any available key or key combination can be used as the tiling key.

 3. Set a keyboard shortcut for the selected tiling key(s) to launch `demitile`.

 	* If the directory containing `demitile` isn't on your PATH, the keyboard shortcut will need the full path to `demitile`.

-4. (Optional) If checked, uncheck
-`Automatically tile windows when moving toward the screen edge` on the Accessibility Tab in Window Manager Tweaks.
+4. (Optional) Disable tiling by moving toward the screen edge.

 	* Recommended to avoid confusion due to differences between drag-tiled and demitiled window behavior after tiling.
 If moved after tiling, drag-tiled windows return to their pre-tiled size while demitiled windows retain their tiled size.
 Also, a drag-tiled window requires a spurious demitile window operation before it will toggle in width.
+	* In Xfce...
+If checked, uncheck
+	`Automatically tile windows when moving toward the screen edge` on the Accessibility Tab in Window Manager Tweaks.

+5. (Optional) Disable shadows under windows.

+	* Recommended to provides sharper visual definition of tiled window edges.
-5. (Optional) If checked, uncheck `Show shadows under regular windows` on the Compositor Tab in Window Manager Tweaks.
+	* In Xfce...
+If checked, uncheck `Show shadows under regular windows` on the Compositor Tab in Window Manager Tweaks.

-	* Provides sharper visual definition of tiled window edges.